 Achieving good levels of literacy is fundamental to achievement in all areas of learning and reading is an essential skill for adult life.
-For this reason funds were allocated to enable 12 students to have additional 1:1 sessions for reading per week.
+For this reason, funds are allocated to enable students to have additional 1:1 sessions for reading per week if they are not making expected progress.